Stability or autocracy? Turkey divided over key referendum

+Turkey is heading toward a historic referendum Sunday on a new political system that could change the course of its history — and it has the country divided right down the middle on whether it will bring much-needed stability or autocratic, one-man rule.

-ANKARA, Turkey (AP) — Turkey is heading toward a historic referendum on a new political system that could change the course of its history — and it has the country divided right down the middle.
+ANKARA, Turkey — Turkey is heading toward a historic referendum on a new political system that could change the course of its history — and it has the country divided right down the middle.

 For supporters, change will bring much-needed stability.
 Others fear it could lead Turkey down the path of an autocratic, one-man rule by President Recep Tayyip Erdogan.

-Voters will decide on Sunday whether to approve constitutional changes that would replace the parliamentary system with a presidential one, scrapping the office of the prime minister and handing over its powers to the president.
+Voters will decide Sunday whether to approve constitutional changes that would replace the parliamentary system with a presidential one, scrapping the office of the prime minister and handing over its powers to the president.

-Erdogan, who has fronted the campaign for a “yes” vote, says the proposed “Turkish style” presidential system will banish weak governments, establish an efficient state and bring prosperity to the country.
+Erdogan, who has fronted the campaign for a “yes” vote, says the proposed “Turkish-style” presidential system will banish weak governments, establish an efficient state and bring prosperity to the country.

 Most Read Stories